SREELAKSHMISUD/OIL-SPILL-SOLUTION/README.md

    $ streamlit run .\imgpredict.py

-# How to configure mobile app
+# HOW TO CONFIGURE MOBILE APP

 1. Before running your project,make sure to run the following commands: